Part of:HR’s role in compliance and tech that can help

 HR staff must emphasize to employees the importance of only sharing information through the proper channels.

 Organizations that operate in highly confidential industries, such as the military, may require additional data safeguards.
-Employees in these fields may not be allowed to use USB keys or other devices that would allow an employee to download confidential information, such as a co-worker's home address.
+Employees in these fields might not be allowed to use USB keys or other devices that could allow them to download confidential information, such as a co-worker's home address.

 5. Remove system access for terminated employees